Loading

 Answer: The IVP report can be confusing at times, especially when the kidney is blocked by a stone.

-You should consult a qualified urologist, they will do some tests like blood test (kidney function test), CT scan color or plain (CECT or NCCT) and DTPA scan if required.
+You should consult a qualified urologist, who will do some tests like a blood test (kidney function test), a CT scan, a color or plain (CECT or NCCT), and a DTPA scan if required.

-After seeing all the reports, if needed, they can temporarily bypass kidney blockage by DJ stent or PCN and get it checked again after some time.
+After seeing all the reports, if needed, they can temporarily bypass the kidney blockage with a DJ stent or PCN and get it checked again after some time.

 If the kidney is working less than 15% then it should be removed.